Atamifuji Sakutarō

-Atamifuji Sakutarō (熱海富士 朔太郎), born 3 September 2002 as Sakutarō Takei (武井 朔太郎, Takei Sakutarō) is a Japanese professional sumo wrestler from Atami, Shizuoka Prefecture.
+Atamifuji Sakutarō (熱海富士 朔太郎) is a Japanese professional sumo wrestler from Atami.
 He wrestles for the Isegahama stable and made his debut in November 2020.
 He won the championships in the two lowest divisions of jonokuchi and jonidan in early 2021.
-In November 2022 he was promoted to makuuchi, becoming one of the fastest in the history of professional sumo to reach the top division.
-His highest rank has been maegashira 1.
+In November 2022, he was promoted to makuuchi, becoming one of the fastest in the history of professional sumo to reach the top division.
+His highest rank has been sekiwake, which he achieved in May 2026.

 Early life and sumo beginnings

 Born in Chiba prefecture, Sakutarō Takei grew up in a single-parent household.
 He moved to Atami in Shizuoka prefecture in his second year of elementary school.
 He joined a sumo club in the nearby city of Mishima at the age of six.
 He joined Nihon University Mishima Junior High School where he was a part of the judo club, before turning to the sumo club during his second year of junior high school.
 During his high school years, he supported his family by cooking lunch boxes and doing part-time work as a dishwasher.
-Sakutarō then transferred to Atami Shiritsu Atami Junior High School before finally transferring to Hiryū High School in Numazu where he was an active member of their well known sumo club.
+Sakutarō then transferred to Atami Shiritsu Atami Junior High School before finally transferring to Hiryū High School in Numazu, where he was an active member of their well known sumo club.
 Atamifuji stood out as a wrestler who was not exceptional but who showed great passion for training.
 During his years at Hiryū High, he finished fourth in the 2019 National Athletic Meets.
 Although he failed to win the tournament, he credited his defeat with giving him the courage to turn pro as he could now compete at the national level.
-Although anticipating the National High School tournament in the summer of 2020, the tournament was cancelled due to the spread of the covid epidemic, and Sakutarō decided to turn pro upon graduating from high school in November 2020.
+Although anticipating the National High School tournament in the summer of 2020, the tournament was cancelled due to the spread of the COVID-19 pandemic, and Sakutarō decided to turn pro upon graduating from high school in November 2020.
 He joined Isegahama stable because two graduates of Hiryū High School were already wrestling there (including Midorifuji) and the stable offered many advantages in terms of training facilities.